Trump listens in court as lawyers argue over whether to dismiss his classified documents case

 FORT PIERCE, Fla.
-(AP) — Lawyers for Donald Trump urged a federal judge on Thursday to dismiss the classified documents case against him, arguing the statute that underpins the bulk of the charges is unconstitutionally vague as applied to a former president.
+(AP) — Donald Trump looked on in court Thursday as his lawyers urged a federal judge to dismiss the criminal case accusing the former president of illegally retaining classified documents after he left the White House.

-Trump looked on in the courtroom as U.S. District Judge Aileen Cannon heard arguments over whether the case should proceed or whether, as Trump’s lawyers hope, it is thrown out before ever reaching a jury — a rare action for a judge to take.
+As the presumptive 2024 Republican presidential nominee listened, U.S. District Judge Aileen Cannon heard arguments over whether a law that underpins the bulk of the charges is too vaguely worded to enforce against a former president.

-Cannon asked probing questions of both sides and didn't immediately rule on Trump's motion to dismiss the case, which accuses the presumptive 2024 Republican presidential nominee of hoarding classified documents at his Mar-a-Lago estate after he left the White House.
+Cannon, who was nominated to the bench by Trump, asked probing questions of both sides and didn't immediately rule on his bid to throw out the case before ever reaching a jury, which would be a rare action for a judge to take.

 The judge told a Trump attorney that striking down a statute — as the defense is seeking — would be “quite an extraordinary step."
 But she also pointedly noted to a prosecutor that no former president has ever been charged with mishandling classified documents.